High School Dual Enrollment FAQ

 Dually enrolled students can keep their options open and enroll in courses that are transferable to any other college and university.
 Transferability of courses is determined by the receiving (transfer) institution.
 In addition, they may avail themselves of the services provided by our Transfer Office to help them understand the many possibilities.

-Can a dually enrolled student take more than the 21 total credits covered in the pilot?
+Can a dually enrolled student take more than the 21 total credits?

-Yes, dually enrolled students may continue beyond the 9 credit (junior year) and 12 credit (senior year) limits, but will be assessed regular tuition and fees for any courses beyond those limits.
+Yes, dual enrollment students may continue beyond the 21 discounted credits, but will be assessed regular tuition and fees for any courses beyond those limits.

-Will dually enrolled students get credit from their high school?
+Will dual enrollment students get credit from their high school?

 It is up to individual school districts whether to award high school credit for college courses completed by dually enrolled students.
 The College will transcript students’ work, just as it does for any other college student.
 This academic history becomes a permanent part of a student’s record at the College.
 Students may also request that a transcript of their course work be sent to another post-secondary institution for transfer credit evaluation.
-Transcripts are provided free of charge via the College’s Records Office.
+Transcripts can be requested online.